-Accordingly, an "0.625-size" camera is said to have a "full-frame 35-mm equivalent focal length factor" of 1.6.
+Accordingly, an "0.625-size sensor" camera is said to have a "full-frame 35-mm equivalent focal length factor" of 1.6.
 Sometimes this is just simplified to "focal length multiplier".
 This, however, is not attractive, as it suggests that the actual focal length depends on sensor size.
 Even "equivalent focal length factor" is better.

-In fact, for this camera genre, it has become common to, for example, describe an 0.625-size sensor succinctly as a "1.6x" sensor.
-This notation is in fact the most common way to describe the sensor size of cameras in this genre.
+In fact, for this camera genre, it has become common to, for example, describe an 0.625-size sensor succinctly as a "1.6x" size sensor.
+This notation is today the most common way to describe the sensor size of cameras in this genre.
+It of course is only meaningful to one who knows "the whole long story".